Typically published on Fridays by 14:30 ET. January data are typically published in February.

 Government of Canada direct and guaranteed securities held by the Bank are purchased in the open market from investment dealers and chartered banks, or directly from the Receiver General for Canada.
 Prior to 10 November 1999, this category includes the amount of securities held under purchase and resale agreements (PRAs).

-Advances to members of Payments Canada.
+Advances consist of overnight and long-term advances outstanding with members of Payments Canada.
 Prior to 1 December 1980, these were made only to chartered banks and Quebec savings banks.

 Notes in circulation include notes held by the chartered banks and by the general public.
 The total includes a small amount of notes issued by governments and banks before the Bank of Canada became the sole issuer of notes in circulation in Canada and took over the liability for these early notes from their original issuers.

-Canadian dollar deposits of the Government of Canada.
-This is the deposit account used by the Receiver General for Canada for current requirements.
+Government of Canada deposits consist of operational balances as well as balances held for the prudential liquidity-management plan.
 Receipts and disbursements made by the Bank of Canada in performing its fiscal agency functions for the government are handled through this account.
-The Receiver General for Canada also maintains deposit accounts with the participants in the Large Value Transfer System and the direct clearers of Payments Canada.
+The Receiver General for Canada also maintains deposit accounts with the participants in the Large Value Transfer System (LVTS) and the direct clearers of Payments Canada.